 Constipation is one of the most common digestive symptoms during pregnancy.
 Eating the recommended amount of dietary fiber is the best way to help prevent constipation.
 For more information, learn how nutrition can help relieve pregnancy-related constipation.

 Fiber helps regulate your blood sugar during pregnancy

 Getting the right amount of fiber in your daily diet can slow the absorption of food, helping to prevent blood sugar from rising too quickly.
-This can help lower the risk of developing diabetes.

 Fiber helps reduce your risk for cardiovascular disease during pregnancy

 Certain types of fiber help lower low-density cholesterol (the bad type) by trapping cholesterol-rich bile acids in the digestive system, which helps prevent this cholesterol from being absorbed.
 High cholesterol can lead to complications such as atherosclerosis, heart attack, and stroke.

 How to add fiber to your pregnancy diet